 The January Boston–London Program of Study

-The general education program includes two years of study in social sciences and humanities, and one year of study in natural sciences and in rhetoric.
 The following outline is a guide to the course of study undertaken by students in the College of General Studies January Boston-London Program.
-Schools and colleges within the University and outside institutions may use this information in evaluating College of General Studies coursework for transfer credit.
+Outside institutions may use this information in evaluating College of General Studies coursework for transfer credit.
 For more detailed course descriptions, consult the Courses section in this website.

 - CGS HU 103 The Ancient World Through the Enlightenment (5 cr)

 - CGS HU 104 The Industrial Revolution to the Digital Age (5 cr) (London semester)

 - Sophomore year

 - CGS HU 201 Plato to Nietzsche (4 cr)

 - CGS HU 202 History of 20th-Century Ethical Philosophy and Applied Ethics (4 cr)